 Today, most SEO agencies still consider link building an important part of any SEO campaign.
 But is it still worth it, and how important is it to an SEO campaign these days?

-Many in the SEO industry believe that focusing on quality content is far more valuable than putting efforts towards link building.
-After all, the more and better quality the content the greater chance that it will rank higher and that users will interact with it.
+Many in the SEO industry (including ourselves) believe that focusing on quality content is far more valuable than putting efforts towards link building.
+After all, the higher quality the content the greater chance that it will rank higher and that users will interact with it – leading to organic backlinks.

 There is also the issue of Google’s guidelines surrounding link building.
 According to Google’s webmaster guidelines, links that are not organically given are technically in violation.
 That means any link built by submitting an article, guest blogging, or paying is actually going against Google’s guidelines.
-Google doesn’t seem to focus too much on this, instead only penalizing sites that have spammy backlinks or are caught paying for them.
-Still, it’s interesting to note that Google places value on organic backlinks.
+Google doesn’t seem to focus too much on this, instead only penalizing sites that have high levels of toxic or spam backlinks or are caught paying for them.

 Those that argue in support of intensive link building practices tend to focus on visibility.
 What is the point of having high-quality content if no one sees it?
 This is especially true in highly competitive markets.
 If everyone has great content, businesses may need something else to set them apart.

-Link building’s greatest value isn’t that it helps domain authority or page rank, although that’s what people tend to focus on.
-The practice of link building is so important to SEO because it can drive traffic to the website.
+Link building’s greatest value isn’t that it helps “domain authority” or page rank, although that’s what people tend to focus on.
+The practice of link building is important to SEO because it can drive traffic to the website.
 That’s why purchasing links or getting spammy backlinks isn’t worth the effort or money.

 So is link building still worth it for SEO campaigns these days?
 Yes and no.